JackBoys 2: Background and release

 On March 19, 2025, the album was officially announced with text being written on a building in Hong Kong: "What the fuck is we doing?
 JACKBOYS 2 on the way".
 Four days later, Scott officially announced that the album is "on the way" during his very early morning performance at the nightclub LIV in Miami Beach, Florida.
 On April 9, 2025, Scott released a collaboration with his Cactus Jack signee, Sheck Wes, titled "ILMB" as the lead single from the album.
 During Scott's co-headlining set at the Coachella 2025 festival three days later, he performed the songs "Kick Out" and "Dumbo" for the first time and performed them again at the festival on April 19.
 On April 30, his 34th birthday, he released an unofficial music video teaser for "Kick Out" through his Instagram account and shared the official trailer for the album, which was directed by Harmony Korine, who shot the cover art for the first JackBoys album.
 A pre-order for vinyl, CDs, and box sets of JackBoys 2 was made available on his website the following day.
 Starting from July 3, some of the artists started confirming their involvement on the album by posting pictures of themselves on Instagram standing in front of a custom-made gray Lamborghini Huracán with a JackBoys 2 logo, which Scott gifted them.
 Some of these artists include 21 Savage, GloRilla, Kodak Black, and Tyla.
 On July 8, Scott, Wes, and Toliver released the second single of the album, "2000 Excursion".
 He announced the release date of the album and confirmed that it would consist of 17 tracks two days later.
 "Dumbo", which was performed by Scott, was released as the third single on July 14, the day after the album's release.
 A bonus edition of the album with additional tracks, was released on July 16 and uploaded to streaming media the following day.
 The fourth and final single of the album, "PBT", which was performed by Scott, South African singer Tyla, and Jamaican dancehall artist Vybz Kartel, was sent to US rhythmic radio on August 6, 2025.

-Accusation of plagiarism

-On July 14, 2025, electronic music group Pixel Grip posted on Twitter, writing: "travis scott sampled "pursuit" (without permission) in his new song "kick out".
-I just cant stop thinking about who else extremely famous or powerful in music knows about us and even actively likes our music but refuses to throw us a fucking bone".
-The band claims that after the tweet and an Instagram post, the track's co-producer Sean Momberger reached out to say the label will be communicating with them to clear the sample soon.
+"No Comments", which was performed by Toliver, was released as the fifth single from the album two days later.
+The sixth and final single, "Shyne", which was performed by Scott and fellow American rapper GloRilla, was sent to US rhythmic radio on August 19, 2025.